Closed cinemas in Kingston upon Hull: March 1945

-The area around the Savoy on Holderness Road was attacked on 17 March by a Heinkel 111.
+The area around the Savoy on Holderness Road was attacked on 17 March by a Heinkel He 111.
 Twelve people were killed and twenty-two injured, many leaving the theatre after a film.
-They were the last civilians casualties of the Second World War to be caused by a manned aircraft.
+They were the last civilians casualties of the Second World War in Britain to be caused by a crewed aircraft.
 A memorial plaque is mounted on a wall at this site.

 National Picture Theatre

 The original National Picture Theatre was built at Beverley Road and opened on 23 December 1914.
 It was run in conjunction with the Theatre de Luxe (Anlaby Road).
 During heavy raids on the night of 17/18 March 1941, along with five other theatres, the National Picture Theatre fell victim.
 At approximately 10 pm, the cinema suffered a direct hit to the rear of the auditorium from an air-borne-mine.
 This caused destruction to a large part of the building and the collapse of the roof.
-Fortunately the audience on that night, who had been watching Charlie Chaplin’s The Great Dictator, had heard the air-raid warning and gathered in the cinema’s foyer; remarkably, the 150 people sheltering escaped with their lives.
+Fortunately the audience on that night, who had been watching Charlie Chaplin’s The Great Dictator, had heard the air-raid warning and gathered in the cinema's foyer; remarkably, the 150 people sheltering escaped with their lives.

 As of 2016 the site has not been redeveloped and the remains of the building still stand.
 What is left now is a grand classical façade, behind which are the remains of the foyer, ticket booth, stairways and the rear section of the gallery.
 The site of the auditorium to the rear was reduced to rubble by the bombing.

 The National Picture Theatre is the last surviving ruin of a blitzed civilian building left standing in Britain.
-Its cultural significance as a building of particular national importance & special interest was marked in 2007 by a grade II listing, thus protecting it as a memorial for future generations.
+Its cultural significance as a building of particular national importance & special interest was marked in 2007 by a Grade II listing, thus protecting it as a memorial for future generations.

-There is a campaign by the National Civilian WW2 Memorial Trust, to have the remains of the Cinema and the adjoining Swan Inn developed into a memorial and tribute to all those who endured the Blitz during the Second World War.
+A campaign was initiated by the National Civilian WW2 Memorial Trust, to have the remains of the Cinema and the adjoining Swan Inn developed into a memorial and tribute to all those who endured the Blitz during the Second World War.

-In March 2020, work got underway to stabilise the foundations of the structure.
+In March 2020, work was undertaken to stabilise the foundations of the structure.
+Funds for the building's full restoration, awarded by Hull City Council (£178,300) and the National Lottery Heritage Fund (£277,600), will commence in 2024.